 Newly appointed Directors will receive a formal letter explaining their duties and responsibilities, and will undergo orientation and be briefed on the business and governance practices of the Group as well as industry-specific knowledge.
 Prior to the initial public offering of the Company on 11 July 2016, all Directors, save for Mr. Yau Thiam Hwa and Mr. Loy Soo Chew, had no prior experience as director of a public listed company in Singapore prior to their appointments to the Board.
-They had undergone relevant courses and received training to familiarise and prepare themselves for the roles and responsibilities of a director of a listed company on the SGX-ST.
+However, they have undergone relevant courses and received training to familiarise and prepare themselves for the roles and responsibilities as a director of a listed company on the SGX-ST.

 The Directors are also encouraged to keep themselves abreast of the latest developments relevant to the Group and courses and seminars of relevance to the responsibilities of the Directors will be arranged and funded by the Company.
-During FY2016, the Executive Directors had attended courses and seminars on sustainability reporting, corporate governance and updates on the laws and regulations applicable to Group's operation.
-The external auditors update the Directors on the new or revised financial reporting standards on an annual basis.
+During FY2017, the Directors had attended courses, seminars and updates on the laws and regulations applicable to Group's operation.
+The external auditors update the Directors on the new or revised financial reporting standards on an annual basis or as and when required.
 Regulatory releases issued by the SGX-ST and the Accounting and Corporate Regulatory Authority are circulated to the Board on a timely basis.